MaciejMi/sejmbot/README.md

 ## 🧠 Features

-- Three main slash commands:
+- Slash commands:
 - `/mp <first-name last-name>` or `/mp <last-name first-name>` – shows info about a specific MP.
   You can also search by just:
 - first name (e.g. `Anna`)
 - last name (e.g. `Kowalski`)
   If the input is ambiguous (e.g. common names), the bot will return a list of possible matches.
 You must then refine the search using the full name or a more unique part of the surname.
 - `/guessmp` – a guessing game where you're shown a random MP's stats and must guess the correct one out of 4 MPs from the same political club.
 - `/topmp` – a ranking of MPs, with optional parameters:
   - `sort`: by `Frekwencja` (attendance) or `Głosy` (number of votes)
   - `page`: display a specific page of the ranking
 - `/mandates` – displays the number of active MPs by party, along with a visual chart.
 - `/coalition` – lets you select multiple parties to check if they meet parliamentary thresholds:
   - 231 (absolute majority),
   - 276 (to override a presidential veto),
   - 307 (constitutional majority).
+- `/leave` – disconnects the bot from the current voice channel (if connected)
+- `/currentdebate` – checks if the SejmRP YouTube channel is live and plays the stream in the voice channel
 - Interactive pagination with buttons (next/prev, +5/-5, first/last)
 - Data fetched from the official Sejm API:
   - `https://api.sejm.gov.pl/sejm/term10/MP`